TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 <img src="/blog-tracing-faster.png">

-The first file to reference a `Link` no longer triggers inference from the whole route tree which increases perceived language service speed significantly
+The first file to reference a `<Link>` no longer triggers inference from the whole route tree which increases perceived language service speed. significantly

-By doing this TypeScript will only infer the types required for a specific route when it is referenced by a `Link`.
-This may not translate to overall better typescript check time if all routes are used but is significant for the language service
+By doing this, TypeScript will infer the types required for a specific route when it is referenced by a `<Link>`.
+This may not translate to overall better TypeScript type-checking time when all routes are being linked to, but it is a significant speed increase for the language service when in a file/region.

-The difference between the two is striking with large route trees with complex inference (400 in this example)
+The difference between the two is striking, as seen in these large route trees with complex inference (400 in this example below):

 <div style="display: flex">
   <video src="/language-service-slow.mp4" width="640" height="480" autoplay muted loop></video>
   <video src="/language-service-fast.mp4" width="640" height="480" autoplay muted loop></video>
 </div>

-You maybe thinking that this is cheating, we are indeed making use of a generation step.
-However this generation step for file-based (and now virtual file based routing) was always there and a necessary step whenever you modify or create a new route.
-However once the route is created and the route tree is generated, inference remains throughout anything in a route definition.
-That means if you make any changes to `validateSearch`, `beforeLoad`, `loader` and others the type is inferred and reflected instantly.
-The DX in this regard has not changed but the performance in the editor can feel awesome for large route trees
+You may be thinking that this is _cheating_ since we are doing a lot of the heavy lifting here in the route tree generation phase.
+Our response to that is that this generation step for file-based routing (and now virtual file-based routing) was already there and was always a necessary step whenever you modified or created a new route.

+So, once a route has been created and the route tree is generated, the inference remains the same throughout everything within the route definition.
+This means that you can make changes to `validateSearch`, `beforeLoad`, `loader`, and others, with the inferred types always being reflected instantly.

+The DX has not changed, but the performance in your editor feels awesome (especially when you are working with large route trees).

 ## The ground rules